winfredSunga-jw0226/Eat-Da-Burger/README.md

 # Eat-Da_Burger!

 ### Overview
-Eat-Da_Burger! is a simple, fun restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger! is a simple, fun restaurant app that lets users input the names of burgers they'd like to eat.
 THe user devours the burger by a click of a button, which moves the burger to the right side of the page.

 ### Instructions
 1. Enter the name of the burger you wish to eat on the input text box